davidohlander/Blixt-Zero-Homeassistant/README.md

 - Utility meters:

-sensor.elkostnad_manad - displays the energy price of zero1 monthly.
+sensor.zero1_elkostnad_manad - displays the energy price of zero1 monthly by taking zero1_price and resetting on monthly cycle.

-sensor.energi_manad - displays the energy consumption of zero1 monthly.
+sensor.zero1_energi_manad - displays the energy consumption of zero1 monthly by taking zero1_energy and resetting on a monthly cycle.

 ## Automations: